 DHA and EPA

 While the above-mentioned seeds, walnuts, and oils are rich sources of ALA, they don’t contain any DHA or EPA.
-Although neither DHA nor EPA are considered essential in the diet, they may be important for preventing chronic disease and they are crucial for brain health.
+Although scientists don’t currently regard DHA nor EPA as essential dietary nutrients, they are vital fats for long-term brain health.

-The reason that DHA and EPA aren’t considered essential nutrients is that the body can convert ALA into these two fatty acids—assuming it’s getting sufficient ALA in the first place.
+DHA and EPA aren’t considered essential nutrients because the body can convert ALA into these two fatty acids.
+Of course, for this to happen, the body must receive sufficient ALA in the first place.
 So it’s possible (but not yet certain) that some vegans can fully satisfy their body’s DHA and EPA needs solely by consuming sufficient amounts of ALA-rich vegan foods.
 The trouble is that people vary dramatically in their ability to convert ALA to DHA and EPA.
-So the only way to be sure your body is taking in sufficient amounts of these latter two nutrients is to supplement.
+So the only way to ensure that your body receives sufficient amounts of these latter two nutrients is to supplement.

 Most DHA/EPA supplements are made from fish oil.
 But it turns out that fish don’t actually produce DHA and EPA on their own.
 They get it from algae, either by eating it directly or by eating other marine life that have consumed algae.
 There are several vegan brands of DHA/EPA that are algae-derived (these brands typically come in vegan capsules, whereas fish-based brands usually come in gelatin capsules.)

 Per milligram of DHA/EPA, algae-based supplements are far more expensive than fish-based supplements.
 But they’re also much lower on the food chain and therefore less prone to contamination.
-And of course, no fish are killed to create algae-based supplements and there’s less impact on the oceans too.
+And of course, algae-based supplements don’t entail the killing of fish and they consequently aren’t as damaging to ocean ecosystems.
 The fish oil industry has decimated menhaden populations (the tiny species of fish most commonly caught and refined into fish oil.)

 Are Omega 3 Deficiencies Possible?

 Whether through flax, chia, walnuts, canola oil alone or through some combination of these foods, it’s easy to get plenty of ALAs.
-But unless you make a point of eating these foods daily, it’s likewise easy to fall far short of your optimal intake.
+But unless you consume these foods daily, it’s likewise easy to fall far short of your optimal intake.
 It’s reasonable to suspect that a great many vegans are ingesting virtually no omega 3 fats on a daily basis.

 What are the risks of inadequate ALA consumption?
 Although outright deficiency is rare, getting too little of this nutrient can impact skin health and immunity.
 Insufficient ALA intake may also reduce growth rates in children.
 So there’s really no uncertainty where ALA is concerned: if you want optimal health, then you must consume your daily tablespoon of ground chia or flax, or another ALA-rich food in sufficient quantity to provide a comparable dose.